 Other than when an account is first registered, IPVanish keeps no record or log of VPN use on its users.

 The company operates its own DNS servers and DNS leak protection is built in, as is a kill switch.
+It still lacks WebRTC leak prevention.

 The company is based in the United States.
 Bitcoin is an acceptable payment method.
 Torrenting is tolerated on all servers.